CSCfi/CloudImageRecommendations/README.md

 # Cloud Operating System Image Recommendations for NRENs and other Scientific Service Providers

-Version: 0.2 September 2017
+October 2017

-Authors: Kalle Happonen, Oscar Kraemer
+Authors: Kalle Happonen, Oscar Kraemer, Saverio Proto, Stig Telfer

 This document will updated regularly and be kept up to date with the operating system versions.

+This document has been discussed in the following forums (not officially endorsed yet): Géant SIG-CISS, NeIC Glenna2 project

 ## Background and Reasoning